Human Assist Devices - Fluid Powered Ankle-Foot Orthosis (Test Bed 6)

 Challenges: The ideal AFO should be adaptable to accommodate a variety of functional deficits created by injury or pathology, while simultaneously being compact and light weight to minimize energetic impact to the wearer.
 These requirements illustrate the great technological challenges facing the development of non-tethered, powered AFOs.
 The core challenges that must be met to realize such a device are: (A) a compact power source capable of day scale operation, (B) compact and efficient actuators and transmission lines capable of providing desired assistive force, (C) component integration for reduced size and weight, and (D) control schemes that accomplish functional tasks during gait and effectively manage the human machine interface (HMI).
 Therefore, the development of light, compact, efficient, powered, un-tethered AFO systems has the potential to yield significant advancements in orthotic control mechanisms and clinical treatment strategies.

 Research Approach: We are following a roadmap for developing portable fluid powered AFO devices with increasing complexity and performance requirements.
 In 2008, the design and construction of an energy-harvesting AFO that selectively restricted joint motion using a pneumatically-driven locking mechanism was completed.
 Using a systems engineering approach, the fluid powered AFO system has been divided into four subsystems that align with our core system challenges: power supply, actuator/valving, structural shell, and control system (electronics, sensors, and HMI).
 The subsystems have target specifications that must be met to realize a fully functional device.
-The power supply must weigh <500 g, produce at least 20 W of power, run continuously for ~1 hour, and be acceptable for use near the human body.
-The actuator and valving must weigh <400g and provide a minimum of 10 Nm of assistive torque at a reasonable efficiency.
-The structural shell must weigh <500 g, be wearable within a standard pair of slacks (fit inside a cylinder with 18 cm OD), and operate in direct contact with the body.
+The power supply must weigh < 500 g, produce at least 20 W of power, run continuously for ~1 hour, and be acceptable for use near the human body.
+The actuator and valving must weigh < 400g and provide a minimum of 10 Nm of assistive torque at a reasonable efficiency.
+The structural shell must weigh under 500 g, be wearable within a standard pair of slacks (fit inside a cylinder with 18 cm OD), and operate in direct contact with the body.
 The control system must control the deceleration of the foot at the start of stance, permit free ankle plantarflexion up to mid stance, generate a propulsive torque at terminal stance, and block plantarflexion during swing to prevent foot drop; all in a robust and user friendly manner.
+To achieve our goals we have pursued two parallel paths: a portable pneumatic AFO (the PPAFO) and an untethered hydraulic AFO (the HAFO).